pivotal-cf/docs-pws-services/marketplace/services/rediscloud.html.md

 ### <a id="python"></a>Using Redis from Python ###

-[redis-py](https://github.com/andymccurdy/redis-py) is the most common client to access Redis from Python.
+[redis-py](https://github.com/andymccurdy/redis-py) is the most commonly-used client for accessing Redis from Python.

 Use pip to install it:

 	sudo pip install redis

-Configure connection to your Redis-Cloud service using `VCAP_SERVICES` environment variable and the following code snippet:
+Configure the connection to your Redis Cloud service using `VCAP_SERVICES` environment variable and the following code snippet:

 	import os
 	import urlparse